London Bridge Is Falling Down: Lyrics

-The rhyme is constructed of quatrains in trochaic tetrameter catalectic, (each line made up of four metrical feet of two syllables, with the stress falling on the first syllable in a pair; the last foot in the line missing the unstressed syllable), which is common in nursery rhymes.
+The rhyme is constructed of quatrains in trochaic tetrameter catalectic (each line made up of four metrical feet of two syllables, with the stress falling on the first syllable in a pair; the last foot in the line missing the unstressed syllable), which is common in nursery rhymes.
 In its most common form it relies on a double repetition, rather than a rhyming scheme, which is a frequently employed device in children's rhymes and stories.
 The Roud Folk Song Index, which catalogues folk songs and their variations by number, classifies the song as 502.

 Melody

 A melody is recorded for "London Bridge" in an edition of John Playford's The Dancing Master published in 1718, but it differs from the modern tune recorded above and no lyrics were given.
-An issue of Blackwood's Magazine in 1821 noted the rhyme as a being sung to the tune of "Nancy Dawson", now better known as "Nuts in May" and the same tune was given in Richard Thomson's Chronicles of London Bridge (1827).
+An issue of Blackwood's Magazine in 1821 noted the rhyme as being sung to the tune of "Nancy Dawson", now better known as "Nuts in May," and the same tune was given in Richard Thomson's Chronicles of London Bridge (1827).

 Another tune was recorded in Samuel Arnold's Juvenile Amusements in 1797.
 E.F.
 Rimbault's Nursery Rhymes (1836) has the same first line, but then a different tune.
 The tune now associated with the rhyme was first recorded in 1879 in the United States in A.H.
 Rosewig's Illustrated National Songs and Games.